jaykobdetar/ArchiverProfiles/README.md

 - `in_person` (boolean, required) - Whether conducted in person
 - `language` (select, required) - Primary language (English/Spanish/Other)
 - `format` (select, required) - Format type (Video/Audio/Text/Other)
-- `source` (text, required) - Where the archive obtained the interview
+- `source` (text, required) - Where and how the archive obtained the interview
 - `duration` (number, optional) - Length in seconds